noorasmat/noorasmat/README.md

 ### 👋 Hi, I'm Noor!

-I'm a passionate **Machine Learning Engineer** with a focus on **Generative AI for NLP and Imaging**.
+I'm a passionate **AI Engineer** with a focus on **Generative AI for NLP and Imaging**.
 My experience in NLP spans various domains, from **Large Language Models (LLM), NLP, transformers, and Sentiment Analysis to building Transformer-based chatbots.
 In computer vision I have experience of Effective Feature learning through Autoencoders, synthetic data generation Using GAN, and image segmentation using the Unet model, leveraging both spectral-spatial features.**

 #### 🔬 Current Projects:
+  - **Deep Reinforcement Learning Based Agent for Optimization Smart Buildings Energy** Deleoped a PPO Based DRL agent that uses current building situation like temperature, occupancy, and weather condition and control the building HVAC system with optimized comfort and energy usage.
+  -**AI-Powered Valve Control System for Building HVAC** •	Developed an LSTM model using TensorFlow to predict future temperatures based on historical sensor data.
+Preprocessed and analyzed BMS system data to enhance model performance.
+Integrated the model with HVAC control to optimize valve positions for improved efficiency.
+- **Invoice Documents Visual QA Assistant**: Developing an end-to-end model that understand invoice images and answer questions, like what is the invoice number, date etc.
 - **Transformer-based chatbot for PDF**: Developing chatbot using a pre-trained transformer with LangChain that can chat with PDF.
 [Deployed on Spaces]
 - **Transformer-based Research Assitant for Research Catelogue**: Developing chatbot using a pre-trained transformer with LangChain that can chat with PDF.
 [Deployed on Spaces]
 - **Generative AI**: Creating synthetic datasets to enhance model training.